Ansible Automation

 - bounce running agent services on software updates, configuration changes or user/group-membership modifications

-Before you run this playbook make sure that you create the agent configuration, required systemd
+Before you run this playbook make sure that you create the agent configuration and associated assets under {{polaris_assets_path}}/config/agent

 .